Locality: Introduction

-The central focus of this work is presenting the \emph{locality of reference (LoR)} model, a computational model that looks at memory in a new way: the cost of a memory access is based on the proximity from a prior access via what we call a \emph{locality function}.
-A wide range of locality functions can be used to compute the cost, and certain locality functions correspond to well-known models (e.g., RAM, DAM, etc.).
+We propose to pick up where the previous attempts have left off by following a holistic approach.
+We present the \emph{locality of reference (LoR)} model, a computational model that looks at memory in a new way: the cost of a memory access is based on the proximity from prior accesses via what we call a \emph{locality function}.

-We first consider in Section~\ref{querytype} the LoR model in the context of algorithms that do not rely on memory, which we call ``query-type'' algorithms.
-We prove that for a broad class of non-pathological problems any query-type algorithm that is asymptotically cache-obliviously optimal is asymptotically optimal for \emph{all} subadditive locality functions, and vise-versa.
-Thus, cache obliviously optimal query-type algorithms have asymptotically optimal cost on any system that reasonably awards locality of reference.